cyberbotics/webots/docs/discord/technical-questions.md

 > `@David Mansolino`

-`@Emmanuel` I am sorry but the world you sent me is just a set of independant `Transform` node, you should move them in a `Robot`node and probably transform them into `Solid` nodes.
+`@WAYWARD` I am sorry but the world you sent me is just a set of independant `Transform` node, you should move them in a `Robot`node and probably transform them into `Solid` nodes.
 If not already done I would suggest followign this tutorial to understand how to create your own robot model: [https://cyberbotics.com/doc/guide/tutorial-6-4-wheels-robot](https://cyberbotics.com/doc/guide/tutorial-6-4-wheels-robot)

 ##### Stefania Pedrazzi [cyberbotics] 05/11/2020 06:40:45
 `@Weiyi` there are different methods that you could use to model a barrier, here are a youple of suggestions: